swa-1004/Multi-Threading/README.md

+Multithreading File has Two program
-Program Name : Bank Atm
+1.Program Name : Bank Atm
 It is the program to demonstrate Multithreading Concept It has three classes
 1.Client.java